dprint/dprint/website/cli.md

 dprint fmt **/*.js --excludes **/data
 ```

+### Formatting Standard Input

+Use `dprint fmt --stdin <file-path/file-name>` and provide the input file text to stdin.
+The output will be directed by the CLI to stdout.

+Provide a full file path to format with inclusion/exclusion rules of your `.dprintrc.json` file or provide only a file name to always format the file.

 ## Checking What Files Aren't Formatted

 Instead of formatting files, you can get a report of any files that aren't formatted by running: